 Lens-based artist Don Werthmann offers his original book of photography, To Think Outloud: The Collection of Visual Poems for Visual Literacy, as an in-depth example to teach this online workshop.
-Don reveals the evolution of a project idea that spans fifteen years including Lightroom workflows, self-imposed editing rules & rationales, and ideas for adapting a collection of images for different presentations, without forfeiting intentions.
+Don reveals the evolution of a project idea that spans over fifteen-years, including Lightroom workflows, self-imposed editing rules and rationales, and ideas for adapting a collection of images for different presentations, without forfeiting intentions.

-Class will meet 9:30 – 11:30 am (Mountain Time) on Saturdays starting January 11 and ending February 1 (four online group sessions).
+Sessions meet from 9:30 to 11:30 am (Mountain Time) on Saturdays starting July 12 and ending August 2.
 Enrollment is limited to 12 participants.

 Santa Fe Workshops always aims to produce a high-quality experience for our online attendees.
 That said, variables including regional and local internet provider speeds, traffic on Zoom's servers, and your own computing hardware can contribute to a less than ideal streaming event.
 While we do our best to minimize the impact of these variables, they are outside the control of Santa Fe Workshops.